nasa-jpl-memex/memex-explorer/README.md

 The installation process for the virtual machine can take about an hour, depending on the speed of your Internet connection, as it builds and provisions the Memex Explorer system.
 Once it is running, you should receive a message stating that Memex Explorer is running locally on port 8000, which you will then be able to access from your web browser.

 # Deploying

 The documentation for remote deployment to EC2 is currently a work in progress.
 For now, refer to https://github.com/memex-explorer/memex-explorer/issues/559

 # Testing

-* To run memex-explorer tests, use the command from within an active environment:
+To run memex-explorer tests, use the following command from within an active environment:
 ```
 $ py.test
 ```